pushcode-dev/html-css-intro-guided-project/README.md

 </details>

+### Step 10.

-10. bring in any font you want from google fonts to add style to your text.
+bring in any font you want from google fonts to add style to your text.

 <details>

 ```html